 Welcome to The IET Teesside Network

 The Committee meets on the first Wednesday of each month (with the exception of June, July, August and September) at Teesside University.
 We would welcome any newcomers to the area who wish to come along either to see what goes on, offer ideas for future events or are even prepared to take on a little more and become an active member of the Teesside Network Committee.
-If you are interested in attending our next meeting or offering feedback or suggestions on events, please contact us.
+If you are interested in attending our next meeting or offering feedback or suggestions on events, please contact us through our forum HERE

 We look forward to seeing you at our future events and meetings.